fiona-wigram/safeguarding-matters/README.md

 ## Refection
 Looking back on this project, I’m not fully satisfied with the final website.
 It feels incomplete and lacks the cohesive visual quality I had initially envisioned.
-I believe this outcome was largely due to challenges with time management and a lack of structured planning.<br/>
+I think this outcome was largely due to challenges with time management and a lack of structured planning.<br/>

 In future projects, I aim to improve the prioritisation of my time and tasks.
-A significant amount of effort went into researching colour palettes, typography, and generating AI-based imagery—many of which were ultimately excluded from the final design.
-While this exploration was valuable, it came at the cost of progress on core development.<br/>
+A significant amount of effort went into researching colour palettes, typography, and generating AI-based imagery — many of which were ultimately excluded from the final design.
+While this research was valuable, it took away time from building the site.<br/>

 One key takeaway is the importance of a focused and sequential workflow.
-During this build, I jumped between sections, which disrupted my momentum and made it harder to track progress.
+During this build, I jumped between sections, which disrupted my momentum and made it harder to keep track of my progress.
 I believe I could produce a cleaner and more cohesive site by completing each section methodically before moving on.